HackerYou/spotify-oauth-proxy/README.md

 When you deploy to Heroku go to your application in the dashboard and click on the settings tab.
 There you can click `Reveal Config Vars`, and make sure you add the five from above.

+## Workflows <a name="workflows"></a>

-## Workflow: Authorization Code Flow
+### Authorization Code Flow <a name="authflow"></a>

 Here is the workflow for working with this server in your front-end application.
-This authorization flow requires the user to grant permission for your app to use their credentials to obtain an access token and refresh token.
+This authorization flow requires the user to grant permission for your app to use their credentials to obtain an access token and refresh token and make calls to the Spotify API on their behalf.
 More information on this flow can be found [here](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow).

-Create a link that goes to the deployed servers URL and the `/auth` endpoint.
+Create a link that goes to the deployed servers URL and the `/auth` endpoint, where `https://someapp.herokuapp.com` is the URL for your Heroku server..

 ```html
 <a href="https://someapp.herokuapp.com/auth">Login to Spotify</a>
 ```

-Where `https://someapp.herokuapp.com` is your URL for the heroku server.

-This will send the request to Spotify, which then redirects to the servers `/redirect` endpoint.
+When the user clicks on the link, it will send the request to Spotify, which then redirects to the servers `/redirect` endpoint.
 From there it will take the returned data and then send the proper info to the next stop, which is the token step.
 Once that is completed it will redirect to your application with an object that looks like this as a query string.

 On Spotify in the application dashboard for the API click the `edit settings` button and make sure you add `https://someapp.herokuapp.com/redirect` in the redirects URI's section.